 I swear to God every “get over it” “it’s all in your head” “don’t think about it” “you just have to fight it” “some people have it worse than you” crap shorten my life in half.

 I was very weak.

-This went on from end of january till august when I finally got help I so desperately needed.
+This went on from the end of January till august when I finally got the help I so desperately needed.